-Direct correlations between X-ray scattering data and the polymerisation rate are therefore complicated by the relative differences in reactive group conversion for each polymerising system.
-Degree of conversion was quantified using both real time ex-situ laboratory based FT-NIR spectroscopy and insitu measurements performed simultaneously to the acquisition of X-ray data with differences between the two measurements considered negligible.
-Normalising the increase in correlation length with respect to DC resulted in a similar pattern of observations to those seen in Figure 9 (see supporting data, Figure S7).
-However, Figure 10 shows that normalised structural order decreases with increasing reaction rate.
-This implies that driving the polymerisation rate faster reduces the amount of time that the monomeric structure has to reorient and optimise its bond geometry during network growth.
-At slower polymerisation rates, more time is allowed to achieve a lower energy (a more ordered) conformation.
+Direct correlations between X-ray scattering data and the polymerization rate are therefore complicated by the relative differences in reactive group conversion for each polymerizing system.
+DC was quantified using both real-time ex situ laboratory-based FT-NIR spectroscopy and in situ measurements performed simultaneously to the acquisition of X-ray data with differences between the two measurements considered negligible.
+Normalizing the increase in correlation length with respect to DC resulted in a pattern of observations similar to those seen in Figure 9 (see Supporting Data, Figure S7).
+However, Figure 10 shows that normalized structural order decreases with increasing reaction rate.
+This implies that driving the polymerization rate faster reduces the amount of time that the monomeric structure has to reorient and optimize its bond geometry during network growth.
+At slower polymerization rates, more time is allowed to achieve a lower energy (a more ordered) conformation.

-The generation of macroscopic shrinkage 48 associated with the reduction of free volume during the polymerisation of these materials must be considered when interpreting these results.
+The generation of macroscopic shrinkage associated with the reduction of free volume during the polymerization of these materials must be considered when interpreting these results.
 When shrinkage is constrained, the result is the generation of residual stress which will likely impact on the observed correlation lengths within the polymer system.
-The geometry of the test specimens used in this study were largely unconstrained with a large aspect ratio between the disc surface and the sample holder, with a readily deformable mica window.
+The geometry of the test specimens used in this study was largely unconstrained with a large aspect ratio between the disc surface and the sample holder, with a readily deformable mica window.
 Although shrinkage has not been measured in this study, residual shrinkage strains would manifest as increased correlation lengths that may relax over time.
-When polymerisation is accelerated through the use of TPO initiator and the highest irradiance a relaxation feature is observed.
+When polymerization is accelerated through the use of TPO initiator and the highest irradiance, a relaxation feature is observed.
 It is conceivable that this feature is a form of stress relief mechanism, such as bond exchange or breakage.